osrf/gazebo_design/undo/undo.md

       > See undo above.

-* New commands are added to the end of a **undo command list**.
-When undo is triggered, last added commands are executed first.
+* New commands are added to the end of a **list of undo commands**.
+Commands are undone beggining from the end of the list.

-* Undone commands are added to the end of a **redo command list**.
-When redo is triggered, last added commands are executed first.
+* Undone commands are added to the end of a **list of redo commands**.
+Commands are redone beginning from the end of the list.
 When the user executes a new command, the redo list is cleared.

 * The user might try to undo something which isn't possible anymore, such as